 - Buy furniture second-hand and allow them to personalize it.
 For example, you can purchase bulky items such as wardrobes and chest of drawers from a thrift shop, spend a couple of dollars on some paint, and allow their creativity to thrive.

 - Remember that small aesthetic changes make the most difference.
 For example, this means you could change the way an entire room looks by switching out the bedsheets or purchasing new blinds, allowing more light to enter the space.
+If you do only decide to make little changes like changing the bedsheets, you could always go to a site like Comfy Bamboo Sheets or somewhere similar, or if you want to change the style of your blinds there are plenty of companies out there to help you make a decision.

 - We live in an increasingly digital age, meaning that you have to ensure that your kids remain connected to the outside world and have technology at their fingertips.
 This doesn’t necessarily mean a home computer system – but could also include speakers to listen to their music.
 However, you can save money on these generally expensive items by buying them second-hand online.
 For example, you can purchase used center speakers for a fraction of their usual price.